Each state development area (SDA) is subject to a development scheme, a regulatory document that controls planning and development in an SDA.

-Click here for information on how to make an SDA application or request, including pre-lodgment consideration, relevant fees and a link to the online application form.
+View information on how to make an SDA application or request, including pre-lodgment consideration, relevant fees and an online application form.

 Audit and compliance reports

 Where an SDA application is approved, audit reports may be required to be submitted to the Coordinator-General as a condition of an SDA approval.
-An audit report guideline ( 71 KB) has been prepared to provide guidance to proponents and auditors in compiling audit reports.
+Proponents and auditors compiling audit reports can view the audit report guideline ( 71 KB).

 A proponent who carries out SDA self-assessable development in an SDA may be required to provide compliance documentation to the Coordinator-General prior to commencing SDA self-assessable development.
 A compliance reporting guideline for SDA self-assessable development ( 79 KB) has been developed to assist proponents to meet the compliance reporting requirements for SDA self-assessable development in an SDA.